adelinerowena/adelinerowena/README.md

 ### Sales Analyst
 **Avery Weigh-Tronix | Toronto, Canada | May 2025–May 2026**

-- Analyzed product demand, regional performance, competitor pricing, costs and margins to support commercial pricing decisions.
+- Analyzed product demand, regional performance, competitor pricing, costs and margins, contributing to five closed-won orders totaling $450K.
-- Prepared monthly forecast reports and developed dashboards tracking revenue performance, pipeline movement, expected closings, lead conversion, lost sales and order status.
+- Prepared monthly forecasts and built 5+ Excel and Salesforce dashboards tracking revenue, pipeline movement, expected closings, lead conversion, lost sales and order status.
-- Managed more than $3M in customer orders across six regional sales teams.
+- Managed $3M+ in customer orders across six regional sales teams and reviewed more than 250 order forms and purchase orders.
-- Reviewed over 250 order forms and purchase orders and corrected pricing, documentation and order-entry issues before vendor submission.
-- Maintained Salesforce pipeline accuracy by updating opportunity stages, values, probabilities and expected close dates.
+- Maintained Salesforce pipeline accuracy by updating opportunity stages, values, probabilities and close dates and reconciling records across Salesforce, Excel and IBM KBM.
-- Reconciled Salesforce records with Excel and IBM KBM to improve CRM accuracy and reporting reliability.
-- Coordinated with Sales, Finance, Accounting, production teams and vendors to resolve pricing, documentation and order-management issues.
+- Coordinated with Sales, Finance, Accounting, production teams and vendors to prevent delays on a $300K customer project and negotiated a 20% reduction in vendor pricing.
-- Developed a centralized Excel pricing calculator and order tracker that improved process consistency and reduced turnaround time.
+- Built a centralized Excel pricing calculator and order tracker that reduced order-processing cycle time from up to one week to one business day.
-- Trained team members on reporting tools, order processes and CRM data-quality practices.

 ### Business Development Associate
 **Avery Weigh-Tronix | Toronto, Canada | April 2023–April 2025**

 - Researched industrial accounts, product demand, territory coverage and competitor activity to identify more than 30 business opportunities.
-- Reviewed over 15 industrial tenders and commercial bid opportunities.
-- Prepared proposals, pricing summaries, technical specifications and sales presentations based on customer and procurement requirements.
+- Reviewed 15+ industrial tenders and prepared proposals, pricing summaries, technical specifications and sales presentations.
-- Organized customer, opportunity, pricing, order and follow-up records across Salesforce, IBM KBM and SharePoint.
+- Streamlined customer, opportunity, pricing, order and follow-up records across Salesforce, IBM KBM and SharePoint.
+- Improved pipeline visibility and contributed to 40% active-account growth, increasing active accounts from 200 to 280 within one year.
-- Analyzed purchasing patterns and product-demand trends to identify priority accounts and support regional opportunity planning.
+- Analyzed purchasing patterns and product-demand trends to prioritize accounts and support regional opportunity planning.
-- Coordinated with customers, vendors, sales representatives and internal teams on pricing, product availability, procurement and technical requirements.
-- Supported improvements in pipeline visibility that contributed to active-account growth from 200 to 280 within one year.

 ### Brand Associate
 **GAP Inc. | Toronto, Canada | April 2021–August 2025**